onesy-me/onesy/docs/public/assets/md/library/request/use.md

 ### interceptors

-Interceptors are very usefull if you want to ie. add an authentication token to every request your `AmauiRequest` instance will make, but on the fly, without presetting it in the options, since the token might change after initial creation of `AmauiRequest` instance.
+Interceptors are very usefull if you want to ie. add an authentication token to every request your `OnesyRequest` instance will make, but on the fly, without presetting it in the options, since the token might change after initial creation of `OnesyRequest` instance.

 #### request